tasdid1999/QAManagementSystem/README.md

 -------------------------------------------------------------------Requirements-----------------------------------------------------------------------------------------------------

-● When students Log In to their accounts, in the student dashboard they will see the most recent questions that students ask.
+● When students Log In to their accounts, in the student dashboard they will see the most recent questions that students ask.<br>
 ● By clicking on a question they can see the question and answers of that specific question.
 ● Students should have another tab where he/she can see his/her questions and